henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 ::: info INFO
 This section only applies to running the mod on your game, not on servers.

+In case you are using voice chat addons that rely on voice chats native code, this section also applies for servers.
 :::

 ::: danger NOTE